-Please see the Family Liaison Office’s website for education information for parents of school-age children: In addition, visit the Office of Allowances’ Frequently Asked Questions (Questions # 45-54), which address education and travel allowances during an evacuation.
+Please see the Global Community Liaison Office’s website for education information for parents of school-age children: In addition, visit the Office of Allowances’ Frequently Asked Questions (Questions # 45-54), which address education and travel allowances during an evacuation.

 When the U.S. is the official safe haven, public schools are available to all residents in the U.S. and education allowances are normally not paid.
 Education allowances will also not be paid if an individual is at an alternate foreign safe haven (other than the designated foreign safe haven).

 These allowances may continue within specific parameters.
 Contact FLOAskEducation@state.gov for further guidance.
 Education travel eligibility rules continue to be applied except that the official safe haven displaces the post as the travel destination from school.
 No SEA benefits are payable for children at their school locations when utilizing either the away-from-post education allowance or educational travel.

 For more information and resources on returning to the Washington, DC area with children, please visit FLO’s Education and Youth webpages.

 Tandem couples each receive evacuation benefits not to exceed an employee’s eligibility, but without duplication of benefits for eligible family members.
 Each employee is entitled to all other allowances, including transfer allowances and temporary lodging.
 If the couple shares lodging only 50% of the allowance is granted for each employee sharing lodging.